strimzi/proposals/062-prometheus-metrics-reporter.md

 ```

 Reporters will expose the following configurations:
 - `prometheus.metrics.reporter.port`: The HTTP port to expose the metrics.
-Default: `8080`
+Default: `8080`.
+When set to `-1`, the reporter will not start the HTTP endpoint, this can be useful for applications embedding Kafka clients and that have their own mechanism to export metrics.
 - `prometheus.metrics.reporter.allowlist`: A comma separated list of regex patterns to specify the metrics to collect.
 Default: `.*`.
-The patterns must match the metric names emitted by the reporter.
+Only metrics matching at least one of the patterns in the list will be emitted.

 Strimzi should set the port to 9404 to make the migration from jmx_exporter easy.
+It also helps to avoid conflicts with the Strimzi Kafka Agent currently using port 8080.

-The reporter will also export JVM metrics similar to the ones exported by jmx_exporter.
+The reporters will also export JVM metrics similar to the ones exported by jmx_exporter.
 These are provided by the [Hotspot exports](io.prometheus.client.hotspot) from the Prometheus Java client.

 This proposal ignores supporting HTTPS as today Strimzi does not allow configuring it with jmx_exporter.
 Note that jmx_exporter 0.19.0 added support for HTTPS.
-If needed we can add it now or later to the reporter.
+If needed we can add it later to the reporters.

 This proposal will produce an implementation for each type of metrics reporter.
-- `KafkaPrometheusMetricsReporter` usable on brokers (for Kafka metrics) and on clients (including Connect and Streams)
+- `KafkaPrometheusMetricsReporter` usable on brokers (for Kafka metrics) and on Kafka clients (including Connect and Streams)
 - `YammerPrometheusMetricsReporter` usable on brokers (for Yammer metrics)

 The Prometheus metrics registry is a singleton and the HTTP server will also be a singleton.
-This will allow applications to start multiple instances of the reporter (for example in applications containing multiple Kafka clients like Streams, Connect, Strimzi HTTP bridge, or in application loading plugins like the OAuth plugin that instance their own reporter instances), and still collect all metrics via a single HTTP endpoint per JVM.
+This will allow applications to start multiple instances of the reporter (for example in applications containing multiple Kafka clients like Streams, Connect), and still collect all metrics via a single HTTP endpoint per JVM.

-The reporter for Kafka metrics will be usable outside of Strimzi by clients.
-To do so they will need to set the `metric.reporters` configuration to `KafkaPrometheusMetricsReporter` and set the reporter configurations accordingly.
+The reporter for Kafka metrics will be usable outside of Strimzi by applications using Kafka clients.
+To do so applications will need to set the `metric.reporters` configuration to `KafkaPrometheusMetricsReporter` and set the reporter configurations accordingly for each Kafka client they instantiate.

+### Handling of non-numeric metrics

+Out of all the metrics emitted by Kafka brokers and clients, a few of them have non-numeric values.
+Prometheus only supports numeric values for metrics.
+When using jmx_exporter it is possible to write rules that move the non-numeric value to a label.
+For example we do it in [kafka-connect-metrics](https://github.com/strimzi/strimzi-kafka-operator/blob/main/packaging/examples/metrics/kafka-connect-metrics.yaml#L103-L111) for the `status` metrics which has a string value.

+I propose to do this automatically in the reporters.
+For example a metric named: `kafka.connect:type=connector-task-metrics,connector="{connector}",task="{task}"<>status` with the value `running` will be converted into `kafka_connect_connector_task_metrics_status{connector="heartbeats",task="0",status="running"}` and its value will be set to `1.0`.

 ## Affected/not affected projects

-This affects `strimzi-kafka-operator `.
-Reporters are not usable with ZooKeeper and currently don't work well with client side application like Kafka Connect, MirrorMaker and the HTTP bridge.
-So Strimzi should keep support for jmx_exporter.
-We may reconsider dropping support once ZooKeeper is not supported anymore and if improvements in Apache Kafka make reporters usable with client side applications.
+The reporter will be a new project, `strimzi-metrics-reporter`.
+It will be used by Strimzi components but should also be usable without Strimzi, for example in client side applications.

+### strimzi-kafka-operator

-The reporter will be a new project and should be usable without Strimzi.
-As it's new code, it should be first release as a preview feature (disabled by default).
-Once KRaft becomes the preferred deployment option, we should make the reporter the recommended option to expose metrics for brokers and controllers.
+Reporters are not usable with ZooKeeper so Strimzi should keep support for jmx_exporter while it also supports ZooKeeper.
+As it's new code, reporters should first be released as a preview feature and disabled by default.
+Once KRaft becomes the preferred deployment option and the, we should make the reporter the recommended and default option to collect metrics over jmx_exporter.

-In `strimzi-kafka-operator`, we will need new examples demonstrating how to use the reporter, new grafana dashboards with metric names from the reporter.
+We will need new examples demonstrating how to use the reporters, new grafana dashboards with metric names from the reporters.

-The OAuth plugin can be updated to rely on this reporter.
-Note that this will still be a workaround (like the current mechanism it uses to exports its metrics today) and that a much better approach for plugins to expose metrics will be provided by [KIP-877](https://cwiki.apache.org/confluence/display/KAFKA/KIP-877%3A+Mechanism+for+plugins+and+connectors+to+register+metrics).
+### strimzi-kafka-oauth

+The OAuth plugin exposes the `strimzi.oauth.metric.reporters` configuration to let users specify a metrics reporter.
+Today the OAuth plugin automatically uses `org.apache.kafka.common.metrics.JmxReporter` if that configuration is not set.
+To switch to the new reporter, users should set `strimzi.oauth.metric.reporters` to `KafkaPrometheusMetricsReporter`.
+Once the reporter becomes the preferred option, the OAuth plugin should be updated to automatically use `KafkaPrometheusMetricsReporter` if no metrics reporters are set by users.

+Note that directly instantiating metric reporters in the plugin is a workaround as Kafka currently does not provide a way for plugins to register metrics.
+[KIP-877](https://cwiki.apache.org/confluence/display/KAFKA/KIP-877%3A+Mechanism+for+plugins+and+connectors+to+register+metrics), currently in discussion, aims at solving this issue.
+Once this KIP is accepted, we should update the plugin to use this mechanism.

+### strimzi-kafka-bridge

+To function, the bridge instantiates Kafka clients.
+Today it has its own custom mechanism to retrieve metrics from the Kafka clients via JMX and expose them to Prometheus.

+We can update the bridge to use metric reporters to retrieve metrics from Kafka clients and still keep it's own mechanism to expose them to Prometheus (as it's also exposing its own metrics).
+To switch behavior, I propose introducing a new configuration to the bridge `metricsMode`/`KAFKA_BRIDGE_METRICS_MODE` which would initially default to `jmx` to keep the current behavior.
+If set to `reporter`, the bridge would set the `metric.reporters` configuration to all Kafka clients it starts to `KafkaPrometheusMetricsReporter` and retrieve their metrics via the Prometheus metrics registry.
+It should also set `prometheus.metrics.reporter.port` to `-1` so `KafkaPrometheusMetricsReporter` instances don't start their own HTTP endpoint.

+### kafka-quotas-plugin

+This plugin creates metrics by using the Yammer metrics library. `com.yammer.metrics.Metrics` registers metrics in the default Yammer registry and automatically exports metrics via JMX.

+Like strimzi-kafka-oauth, this plugin should be updated once [KIP-877](https://cwiki.apache.org/confluence/display/KAFKA/KIP-877%3A+Mechanism+for+plugins+and+connectors+to+register+metrics) is available in Kafka.

+In the meantime, `YammerPrometheusMetricsReporter` will retrieve metrics from both the Kafka Yammer registry and the default Yammer registry to get all Yammer metrics.

 ## Compatibility